+Do not use the reverse function to slow down or stop the boat as it could cause you to lose control, be ejected, or impact the load or other parts of the boat.
+This could increase the risk of serious injury.
+It could also damage the shift mechanism.
 The boat is not equipped with a separate braking system.
-Water resistance stops it after the throttle lever is moved back to the fully closed position.
+Water resistance stops it after the throttle lever is moved back to idle.
 The stopping distance varies depending on gross weight, water surface conditions, and wind direction.